 You must undergo training with the Microscopy Director before you can use the instruments in this facility.
 This applies to all students, faculty, and staff.
-There are NO exceptions.
+There are no exceptions.

-To Request Training
+Training

 Usage Fees